Associate Professor of the Practice of Computational Journalism

 January 2017 – August 2018

 Associate Director, Data+Narrative: Storytelling Workshops at Boston University

 September 2016 – April 2018

 Co-developed a new curriculum for the annual Storytelling with Data Workshops.
-Helping to launch a program that expands on the summer program to bring similar training off-campus.
+Helped to launch a program to bring similar training off-campus.

 Clinical Professor of Computational Journalism

 Freelance Investigative Reporter